Vision-iOS/Documentation/README.md

   <img src="https://user-images.githubusercontent.com/22590804/116418495-7aff7c00-a83c-11eb-94b5-233ddb5838c2.png">
 </p>

 The use of switches brings back to past experiences on the part of the user who can understand without problems whether it is enabled or disabled.
-The change of state of the switches is shown by means of an animation and an appropriate coloring (gray/green).
+The change of state of the switches is shown through animation and an appropriate coloring (gray/green).
 Next to the switches, information buttons have been inserted to allow the novice and/or general user to correctly use the *Analytics* and the *Tutorial*.
 In particular, the latter defines, as already expressed in the main documentation, an excellent aid to the user to fully understand the functionality of the application.

 ## Confidence Level
 Section structured in such a way as to make the user understand in a completely immediate way which option is active.
 The confidence level allows you to select the degree of reliability in the recognition of objects by the algorithm.
-These options were introduced with regard to the **Personas** identified during the analysis of the user base to which the project idea is intended.
-A greater diversification of the potential of the recognition algorithm outlines greater choices by the corresponding users.
+These options were introduced about the **Personas** identified during the analysis of the user base to which the project idea is intended.
+Greater diversification of the potential of the recognition algorithm outlines greater choices by the corresponding users.
 For example, one user may choose to have only the most accurate results, while others may have many more but less relevant results.
 The selection of the type of confidence used by the application is shown by using the check box that allows you to indicate the correct selection of the function.
 Furthermore, depending on the option selected, the relevant text below is updated providing an accurate explanation.

 ## About